microsoft/weblogic-on-azure/coherence/README.md

-# Deploying a Java EE Application with Coherence on Azure Using a WebLogic Virtual Machine Cluster
+# Deploying a Java Application with Coherence on Azure Using a WebLogic Virtual Machine Cluster
-This demo shows how you can deploy a Java EE application with Coherence to Azure into a WebLogic cluster using a marketplace solution.
+This demo shows how you can deploy a Java application with Coherence to Azure into a WebLogic cluster.

 ## Setup

 * Install the latest version of Oracle JDK 8 (we used [8u291](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).